ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     ['::1', 'fe80::100']

-You can check if IP addresses or network ranges are accessible on a public Internet, or if they are in private networks
+You can check if IP addresses or network ranges are accessible on a public Internet, or if they are in private networks:

 .. code-block:: yaml+jinja